adefossez/basic/README.md

 # basic: a utility for handling basic types

-basic gives a framework for the definition of basic types (int, float, str etc) and how to combine them into more complex structures (dict, struct, list etc).
+basic gives a framework for the definition of basic types (int, float, str etc) and how to combine them into more complex structures (dict, struct, list etc).\

-basic can be used to document a specific structure and serialize to/from JSON.
+basic can be used to document a specific structure and serialize to/from JSON.\

-basic can be used to specify the structure of a MongoDB collection.
+basic can be used to specify the structure of a MongoDB collection.\
 Finally, basic can be used in order to automatically build a highly structured commandline interface from inspection of class constructors.

 This is small personnal library.
 I do not intend on providing full support for it.
 This is an on-going work and major rewrites are likely.
+Not everything has been recently tested.

 ## License